 Total Monthly Change: +$5755

-Our home values are still spot on right now thanks to the official evaluations we just had done in April.
+Our home values are based on official evaluations we had done in April.
 Our car values are based off of Kelley Blue Book combined with what I see selling on Craigslist.

-In case you are ever wondering, the car loan is at 0.9% interest, so we are not planning on paying it off early…although I am starting to hear that siren call of debt freedom though, so I set up our mortgage payment to take out $1250 instead of $990 with the extra being applied towards the principal.
+In case you are ever wondering, the car loan is at 0.9% interest, so we are not planning on paying it off early.
+I had been starting to hear that siren call of debt freedom though, so I set up our mortgage payment to take out $1250 instead of $990 with the extra being applied towards the principal.
 Our mortgage is at 4% interest, so that made more sense to me.

-Our cash reserves do have a little more than necessary in them right now, but not much when we take into account what we are aiming for.
-Overall, we want $60,000 broken up in the following ways – $5000 in checking, $20,000 in our emergency fund (will need to re-pad this since we used the $4500 for Lasik), $20,000 in our blog income account for paychecks, $10,000 in our rental home account, $5000 in a car account for our next down payment.
-And we have two accounts that build $2000 per month (hopefully) throughout the year (so at $28,000 right now).
+Our cash reserves do have a significant amount in them, but that is by design.
+Overall, we want $60,000 broken up in the following ways – $5000 in checking, $20,000 in our emergency fund (will need to re-pad this since we used the $4500 for Lasik in July), $20,000 in our blog income account for paychecks, $10,000 in our rental home account, $5000 in a car account for our next down payment.
+And we have two accounts that build $2000 per month (hopefully) throughout the year (so at $32,000 right now).
 One of those accounts is the one we use to save for and pay our income and property taxes as well as our home insurance and HOA dues.
 The other is to save up for this year’s SEP IRA contributions as well as the following year’s Roth IRA contributions.